 The drug was tested with kaletra as a treatment for COVID-19, but researchers reported that the two drugs did not improve the condition of hospitalized patients with mild to moderate cases.

-In addition to antivirals, scientists are also looking into other ways to fight coronaviruses or treat COVID-19.
+In addition to antivirals, scientists are also looking into other ways to treat COVID-19.
 Some of which are as follows:

 Hydroxychloroquine and chloroquine are two drugs that have been used for several decades to treat malaria, recently making headlines as a potential treatment for coronavirus disease (COVID-19).